 What To Expect

-- Hands-on mochi-making with an experienced and insured Japanese culinary specialist.
+- Hands-on Virtual Mochi-making with an experienced and insured Japanese culinary specialist.

-- Participants will make five different types of mochi while learning about it's history.
+- Participants will make three different types of mochi while learning about its history.

 - Please let me know if any food allergies or dietary restrictions.